 For patients who are suffering from diabetic neuropathy, nerve damage (neuropathy), complex regional pain syndrome (CRPS), or any nerve entrapment syndrome (also known as nerve compression syndrome) of the arms, hands, legs, or feet, we often recommend the PNS procedure (also called peripheral nerve field stimulation), via the following devices:

-- Introduce an electrical current to the source of your chronic pain.
+- Introducing an electrical current to the source of your chronic pain.

-- Have a stimulator lead and an electrode placed along the path of your peripheral nerve under anesthetic.
+- Having a peripheral nerve stimulator lead and an electrode placed along the peripheral nerve path under anesthetic.

-- Block one or more of the nerves which are transmitting most of the pain, to prevent the perception of pain from traveling to your brain.
+- Blocking one or more of the nerves, which transmit most of the pain, prevents the perception of pain from traveling to your brain.

 The peripheral nerve stimulator procedure can be very effective in reducing chronic pain from certain conditions.
 Typically, PNS procedures are performed on an outpatient basis – and complications are rare.
 The intensity of the stimulator can be changed to provide optimal pain relief.
 In two clinical studies, patients treated with the peripheral nerve stimulator experienced clinically and statistically significant improvement in back pain and reduced their pain medication intake.

 At PMIR Medical Center, our team of medically trained pain management specialists understands your pain and the most effective way to treat it.
 We use standards of excellence, state-of-the-art equipment, and innovative procedures to develop customized integrative treatment plans to help you achieve long-term, sustainable pain relief.
 To learn more about how we can help you return to a pain-free, productive lifestyle, schedule an appointment with a PMIR physician today.